SymphonicTanning/EarlyCovid/README.md

 controlled trial using Bromhexine and HCQ together had success.

-Although HCQ is readily available, the discrediting of HCQ has made it unavailable in many locations to use in a dual therapy to stop Covid-19.
+Although HCQ is readily available, the discrediting of HCQ has made it off-limits in many locations.
 The bright side is that Bromhexine alone may be fairly effective solo, at least in the lungs, since the endosomal path there does not find wide expression.